 I had chickens on my property and the biggest thing I had drilled into me was to keep the chickens dry.
 I made it a point to keep them dry and they had extra bedding.
 I opted for a heated water bucket to keep their water from freezing but I still needed to check on them constantly to ensure no snow was getting into their coop during the windier times.
 It’s also a smart decision to consider getting animals that can handle more harsh weather conditions.
 I opted for Barred Rock chickens as they are cold-weather hardy chickens.

-4. Inspect and Fortify Outbuildings
+4. Inspect Outbuildings and Prepare the Property

 Snow weighs between 7 and 20 pounds per cubic foot depending on moisture content, and that weight accumulates relentlessly on rural outbuildings.
 Sheds collapse, garage doors freeze shut, and barn roofs fail—usually during the storm when you need shelter most.
 Structural preparation now prevents catastrophic failures later.